-After almost two decades working in the corporate finance technology industry as a digital designer, I uncovered a deep motivation to serve others through their pain and suffering.
-I received certification in the Jungian Studies Program, a two-year program at the C.G.
-Jung Institute of Chicago, which includes a deep study into the psyche, mythology, dreams, and creativity.
-I completed a two-year program in advanced yoga studies and teacher training from the Bhavana Institute for Yoga and Ayurveda and I am a Registered Yoga Teacher.
-I have a Bachelor of Arts in Photography from Columbia College Chicago and a Masters of Arts in Clinical Mental Health Counseling at Northeastern Illinois University.
+As a second-career therapist, I bring to my work nearly two decades of experience in user experience design, which has given me a unique perspective on therapy.
+I hold certifications in Jungian Studies from the C.G.
+Jung Institute of Chicago and advanced yoga studies and teacher training from the Bhavana Institute for Yoga and Ayurveda.
+Additionally, I am a Registered Yoga Teacher and hold a Bachelor of Arts in Photography from Columbia College Chicago, as well as a Masters of Arts in Clinical Mental Health Counseling from Northeastern Illinois University.

 “Your visions will become clear only when you can look into your own heart.
 Who looks outside, dreams, who looks inside, awakes.”